 We expect that the payments we will be required to make under the tax receivable agreements will be substantial.
-Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with (i) the merger, (ii) the purchase of common units from certain of our initial outside investors with a portion of the net proceeds of this offering and (iii) future exchanges of partnership units as described above would aggregate approximately \$ over 15 years from the date of this offering based on an assumed price of \$ per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and assuming all future exchanges or purchases, other than the purchases in connection with this offering, would occur one year after this offering.
-Under such scenario we would be required to pay the holders of limited partnership units 85% of such amount, or \$, over the 15-year period from the date of this offering.
+Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize all tax benefits that are subject to the tax receivable agreements, we expect that the reduction in tax payments for us associated with the merger and future exchanges described above would aggregate approximately \$ over 15 years from exchange based on an assumed price of \$ per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and assuming all exchanges or purchases, other than the exchanges, purchases and redemptions in connection with this offering, would occur one year after this offering.
+Under such scenario we would be required to pay the holders of limited partnership units 85% of such amount, or \$, over the 15-year period from such assumed year of exchange.
 The actual amounts may materially differ from these hypothetical amounts, as potential future reductions in tax payments for us and tax receivable agreement payments by us will be calculated using the market value of our Class A common stock and the prevailing tax rates at the time of exchange and will be dependent on us generating sufficient future taxable income to realize the benefit.
 See "Our Structure and Reorganization-Tax Receivable Agreements".